Mawfyy/TPPorter/README.md

-# tpconverter

-Simple program that convert Uhd textures to hd

-(You need to have the plist file and the relative png in the same folder)

-usage :

-converter.py -i uhd-sheet.plist -o hd-sheet.plist
 # Texture Pack Porter

 A simple program to port any of your texture packs from high graphics to medium or low graphic, or from medium to low graphic(With a not so high quality and accuracy but good enough)